-Dedicated IP address can do wonders to your email program, or so you’ve heard.
+A dedicated IP address can do wonders for your email program, or so you might have.
 But dedicated IPs come at a cost and require maintenance.
-So how do you decide whether dedicated IP is right for you or not?
-The decision depends on various factors.
-But first, let’s get to the fundamentals.
+So how do you decide whether a dedicated IP is right for you or not?
+The decision depends on several factors.
+But first, the fundamentals:

 So then what is a shared IP?